slint-ui/slint/docs/builtin_elements.md

 ## `Image`

-An Image can be used to represent an image loaded from an image file
+An Image can be used to represent an image loaded from an image file.

 ### Properties